rebeckasjostrom/ADTECH.load/README.md

 # ADTECH.load

-> A JavaScript module to load additional JavaScript files.
+> An ADTECH JavaScript module to load additional JavaScript files.

 ## Setup
 Include the (compressed or uncompressed) JavaScript module script in your HTML markup: